NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   .. [#] ZipCode can be defined as the standard 5 number postal code, or it can have the additional 4 number code separated by a hyphen.
   .. [#] ZipCode is used to look up the eGrid subregion (see ``rulesets/data/egrid/ZIP_mappings.csv``) and Cambium region (see ``rulesets/data/cambium/ZIP_mappings.csv``) for emissions calculations and the CO2e Index.
          It may also be used to choose a default TMY3 weather station when not provided in :ref:`weather_station`.
+  .. [#] If provided, AzimuthOfFrontOfHome is used as the primary azimuth for distributing walls/roofs without explicit orientation.
+If not provided, the primary azimuth is calculated from surface areas.

 HPXML Building Summary
 ----------------------